 This course is intended to provide a framework within which MSII students may engage in microbiology research projects or a variety of activities related to such research at KCUMB or other approved institution(s) for academic credit.
 Students are expected to participate in an ongoing research project or conduct their own study under approved mentorship.
-May be repeated for credit up to a maximum of 4 credits.
-Graded S/U.
+Credit value is variable from 2-5 semester credits.
+May be repeated for credit up to a maximum of 15 credits.